PioneeringTechLab/laravel-sudo/README.md

     3. A view response is generated containing the variables in the [View](#view) section
     4. The middleware terminates its execution
 7. If the password re-prompt should not be shown ("sudo mode" has either been successfully-entered or is already active within the configured duration) then the request moves to its next point in the pipeline

+### Limitations

+The middleware will work with any kind of textual data, even arrays.
+This will fit the majority of use cases so the majority of users will not have issues.

+However, the middleware does not currently support passing along file uploads in the request.

 ## Routes and Controller